 Design Synthesis 1: Design Synthesis 1 involved reflecting on data generated in workshops 1 and 2, and the Phase 1 qualitative findings, in relation to the target behaviours.
-The synthesis involved the physical organization and reorganization of the data in search of relationships or patterns that could be translated into actionable insights (English 2006; Kolko 2010).
-In this study, the stroke-survivor and HSCP workshop data were reorganized along a common timeline, highlighting potential opportunity areas identified by both sets of stakeholders.
-These were phrased as successful outcomes, for example: 'good habits maintained at home' or 'having the right kit', and were then overlaid onto the map of existing service provision built during Workshop 2.
-The digitized version of the map created in Workshop 2 is shown here, complete with all opportunity areas identified overlaid as green diamonds.
+Synthesis involved the physical organisation and reorganisation of the data in search of relationships or patterns that could be translated into actionable insights (English, 2006; Kolko, 2010).
+In this study, the stroke-survivor and HSCP workshop data were reorganised along a common timeline, highlighting potential opportunity-areas identified by both sets of stakeholders.
+These were phrased as successful outcomes, for example: 'good habits maintained at home' or 'having the right kit' and were then overlaid onto the map of existing service provision built during Workshop 2.
+The digitized version of the map created in Workshop 2 is shown here, complete with all opportunity-areas identified overlaid as green diamonds.
 Green lines connect recurring themes.
+[Figure 3 near here]

-The opportunity areas were sequenced into an improved User Journey.
-Following the Service Blueprinting method (Bitner et al. 2008), the details of this User Journey were explored, in terms of the people, places, artefacts, and responsibilities needed to realize improvements (Neilsen Norman Group 2020).
+The opportunity-areas were sequenced into an improved User Journey.
+Following the Service Blueprinting method (Bitner et al. 2008), the details of this User Journey were explored, in terms of the people, places, artefacts and responsibilities needed to realise improvements (Neilsen Norman Group, 2020).
 The improvement ideas were developed into a set of prototypical intervention components to develop in Workshops 3 and 4.
-They were mainly in the form of printed paper mock-ups, unfinished, but coherent
+They were mainly in the form of printed paper mock-ups, unfinished, but coherent enough to provoke discussion, critique, acceptance or rejection (Wensveen and Matthews, 2015).